Transformers converge to invariant algorithmic cores: Algorithmic Core Necessity and Sufficiency

-\paragraph{Cores align; full models do not.} To further investigate recovered core universality, all three recovered algorithmic cores were simultaneously aligned, and causality ablations were reassessed using these canonicalized and aligned coordinates.
-Cores projected into canonical coordinates maintained necessity and sufficiency.
-As a control, aligning full model activations before extracting cores was tested as an alternative approach.
-This produced a 48-dimensional consensus subspace that was sufficient (keep $\to 0.75 \approx$ baseline) but was not necessary (remove $\to 0.54 \gg$ chance; \figpanel{fig:markov}{E}).
-This suggests that core-na\"ive alignment surfaces shared variance but does not reliably uncover shared functional behavior.

-\paragraph{Algorithmic cores encode Markov dynamics.} To interpret what algorithm the cores implement, a linear operator was fit to next-token dynamics inside each core, and relative to ``oracle'' prediction, these operators achieved strong fits: $R^2_{\rm core} / R^2_{\rm oracle} > 0.98$ (\textbf{Methods}).
-Eigenvalues (the spectrum) of a linear operator determine its dynamics -- such as oscillations, growth\slash decay rates, and mixing behavior -- so matching eigenvalues can indicate matching dynamics.
-Remarkably, the eigenvalues of each fit core operator matched the non-trivial eigenvalues of the true Markov transition matrix $\mar$ to within $1\%$ (\figpanel{fig:markov}{F}; \tabl{tab:mark_spec}).
-This suggests that the recovered cores learned to efficiently encode Markov dynamics: trained transformers route input sequences through a minimal and shared 3D subspace -- that is necessary and sufficient for performance -- and internally represents transition dynamics (up to a change of coordinates).
+\paragraph{Algorithmic cores encode Markov dynamics.} To interpret what algorithm the cores implement, a linear operator was fit to next-token dynamics inside each core, and relative to ``oracle'' prediction, these operators achieved strong fits: $R^2_{\rm core} / R^2_{\rm oracle} > 0.98$ (Appendix \ref{app:markov}).
+Eigenvalues (the spectrum) of a linear operator determine its dynamics -- such as oscillations and growth rates -- so matching eigenvalues can indicate matching dynamics.
+Remarkably, the eigenvalues of each fit operator matched the non-trivial eigenvalues of the true Markov transition matrix to within a few percent (\figpanel{fig:markov}{E}; \tabl{tab:mark_spec}).
+This suggests that the recovered cores learned to efficiently encode Markov dynamics: trained transformers route inputs through a minimal, shared 3D subspace -- that is necessary and sufficient for performance -- and internally represents transition dynamics up to a change of coordinates.

-\paragraph{Summary.} These results show how the algorithmic core framework operationalizes interpretability: isolate a shared and compact subspace, verify causality with ablations, and identify how it operates.